red-machine-games/raw-markdown-documentation/docs/api/profiles.md

 # Profiles

-After signing up/in and before doing any work the second necessary thing you should do is to create or get profile.
-During this procedure your session is filled with useful data that allows to do further logic.
-Profile is separated from Account abstraction.
-It's goal is to keep all player's data in schema-less manner.
-Basically you should consider profile as a plain object, but it has fixed limited amount of root nodes:
+After signing up/in and before doing any work the second necessary thing you should do is to create or get the profile.
+During this procedure, your session is filled with useful data that allows doing further logic.
+A profile is separated from Account abstraction.
+Its goal is to keep all player's data in a schema-less manner.
+Basically, you should consider profile as a plain object, but it has a fixed limited amount of root nodes:

-- `profileData` - Here you put all player related data: gold, crystals, cards, army, character, progress etc;
+- `profileData` - Here you put all player-related data: gold, crystals, cards, army, character, progress, etc;
-- `publicProfileData` - Second and the last schema-less node: here you put all data you consider public(name, level etc.).
+- `publicProfileData` - Second and the last schema-less node: here you put all data you consider public(name, level, etc.).
 Warning, this node can be read by any player;
 - `rating` - Matchmaking related number;
 - `mmr` - Matchmaking related number;
 - `wlRate` - Matchmaking related number;
-- `ver` - A domain version of particular profile.
+- `ver` - A domain version of a particular profile.
 More information below.

 ## Profile version

 When you have basically schema-less profile a problem of schema looks different than relational schema.
-Developer should keep his schema up to date and modify it from time to time depending on client version.
-Goblin Backend have a framework for profile mutation: it contains 2 things: `ver` that you should support up-to-date and `mutateProfile` cloud function(if authoritarian gameplay enabled).
-So you just need to match client's version with profile `ver` and mutate profile if needed.
+Developer should keep his schema up to date and modify it from time to time depending on the client version.
+Goblin Backend has a framework for profile mutation: it contains 2 things: `ver` that you should support up-to-date and `mutateProfile` cloud function(if authoritarian gameplay enabled).
+So you just need to match the client's version with profile `ver` and mutate profile if needed.
 Using `mutateProfile` cloud function the things getting easier.
-It will be called automatically in right time before accessing.
-Here is an example how this function looks like:
+It will be called automatically at the right time before accessing it.
+Here is an example of how this function looks like:
 ```javascript
 var laVersion = await getProfileNode('ver');